xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

     | Num of int
 ```

 This data structure would be suitable for representing arithmetic expressions of the forms var, `expr + expr`, and `bind var = expr in expr`.
 This chapter and Chapter 11 are dedicated to techniques for representing and processing languages of this kind.
-As with all tree structures, most traversal algorithms over this type of abstract syntax tree aren’t naturally tail recursive.
+As with all tree structures, most traversal algorithms over this type of abstract syntax tree aren't naturally tail recursive.
 For example, here is a simple evaluator:

 ```F#
 type Env = Map<string, int>